Plant & Animal Species Guide

 Burhead is an aquatic plant that grows in shallow ponds and swamps in North and South America.
 These plants are small, reaching only one foot tall, causing them to sometimes be completely submerged underwater.
 Burheads have round bristly fruit, giving them the name “burhead”.
 More info: Britannica.

-Grasses and Forbs
+Grasses

 Big Bluestem

 Big Bluestem is a grass found in the middle and eastern United States.
 Typically growing in warm, dry plains, this grass often fuels periodic burns.
-Big bluestem provides a range of benefits, including stability for sandy soils and food for grazing livestock.
+Big Bluestem provides a range of benefits, including stability for sandy soils and food for grazing livestock.
 More info: USDA

 Little Bluestem

-Little bluestem is a grass that appears in bunches two to three feet tall.
-Although it has mahogany seeds and an overall red color, the little bluestem gets its name from the base of its stems, which are blue.
-Little bluestem grasses have long seed heads that resemble a turkey’s foot!
+Little Bluestem is a grass that appears in bunches two to three feet tall.
+Although it has mahogany seeds and an overall red color, the Little Bluestem gets its name from the base of its stems, which are blue.
+Little Bluestem grasses have long seed heads that resemble a turkey’s foot!
 More info: Wildflower.

 Eastern Gamagrass